Partitewise Entanglement: Partitewise entanglement extension

-Thus, not only the (fully) separable state is partitewise entanglement extendable but also the entangled state.
+The argument above indicates that, not only the (fully) separable state is partitewise entanglement extendable but also the entangled state.
 However, the partitewise entanglement extension is limited.
-For example, if the pairwise entanglement extension of $\rho^{AB}$ is the generalized GHZ state, then $\rho^{AB}$ can not be entangled.
-This motivates us to provide a measure of the pairwise entanglement {\it extensibility} (the $k$-partitewise case with $k\geqslant3$ follows as consequence) \bea E_{ext}(\rho^{AB})=
+For example, if the pairwise entanglement extension of $\rho^{AB}$ is the generalized \text{GHZ} state, then $\rho^{AB}$ cannot be entangled.
+This motivates us to provide a measure of the pairwise entanglement {\it extensibility} \bea E_{\text{ext}}(\rho^{AB})=